 - Wired or Wi-Fi internet access is not as abundant as cellular internet access.
 These days, people depend heavily on having an always-connected device to function.

-- iOS requires an AppleID to download and update apps.
+- iPadOS/iOS require an AppleID to download and update apps.

 Only use genuine Apple chargers and charging cables that you have purchased yourself, ideally in-person with cash.
-Do not use friend’s, family’s, or stranger’s chargers or charging cables.
+Do not use friend's, family's, or borrow stranger's chargers or charging cables.
 Do not use third-party chargers or charging cables.
-Do not let anyone else use your chargers or charging cables. read more here
+Do not let anyone else use your chargers or charging cables.
+Read more here.

 - Click "Forgot password or don't have an Apple ID?"